LewisIsWorking/PathWarsWiki/Writerside/topics/The-Harrow-Realm.md

 Amar has used the upgrade: The Mountain Man.
 Session 205: Allisee gets 2 items for the Zubiri.

+Cards collected so far:

-Locksmith.
+* Locksmith.
-The Broken throne.
+* The Broken throne.
-Paladin.
+* Paladin.
-Brass Dwarf.
+* Brass Dwarf.